TendaiPhikiso/Flipkart_EcommerceProduct_Dataset/README.md

 #### 📊 Situation:
-I was recently assigned a project by Danalytics with the primarily objective of identifying and addressing data quality issues using the Flipkart product dataset.
+I was recently assigned a project by Danalytics with the primary objective of identifying and addressing data quality issues using the Flipkart product dataset.

 #### Who’s Flipkart?